Impact123/SmacBans-Block/README.md

     forward Smacbans_OnSteamIDBlock(client, String:auth[], String:banreason[]);
 Called after the apiresponse was processed but before the block happens.
-It is gauranteed that the clienindex is valid at this time.
+The client is gauranteed to be authorized at this time.

     forward SmacBans_OnSteamIDStatusRetrieved(String:auth[], banstatus, String:banreason[]);